olle/talk-query-response/README.md

     response: bookshelf/library.sci-fi#1337
     body:
-      Neuromancer
+      "Neuromancer"
-      Snow Crash
+      "Snow Crash"
-      I, Robot
+      "I, Robot"
-      The Gods Themselves
+      "The Gods Themselves"
-      Pebble in the Sky
+      "Pebble in the Sky"

 Just as expected.